Ambrose

 On April 24, 1974 Munoz shot at a police officer because the officer was investigating violence between Ambrose and Bishops.
 When the officer wanted to talk to Munoz he allegedly opened fire and shot the cop, he ended up being convicted and was put in prison in 1975.
 After Munoz Louis Limas was said to have stepped up as leader but Limas was convicted in 1974 of shooting rival Satan Disciple gang members at 1605 Fairfield (16th and Fairfield) in the North Lawndale neighborhood and was put in prison for a few years (People vs. Rodriguez, 1980) so perhaps there was a leader from about 1975 until about 1977 when Limas took over.

 Sometime in 1975 Louie Limas was growing his organization incredibly and even was said to have owned a liquor store in Little Village around 26th and California, he was then assassinated my Reno “Maniac Mouse” Enriquez of the Latin Counts on August 17, 1979, this story made the newspaper but I am not sure if Enriquez was convicted.
 Limas was 26 years old when he was killed; therefore, he was too young to have been the founder of Ambrose.
-It was about this time around in 1975 Ambrose opened their Little Village chapter along 26th street that would last about 10 years.
-This was the first expansion outside of 18th street.

 In the year 1977, Ambrose opened up territory in the Marquette Park neighborhood simultaneously alongside the first Mexican migration to this community.
 Ambrose now settled between along 63rd from Kedzie to California making 63rd and Francisco the headquarters after they turned out the Francisco Boys crew.
 This became a major branch for Ambrose that would be permanent.
 63rd Street Ambrose was part of the first wave of Mexican migration to arrive in Marquette Park and Ambrose often offered protection for Mexican youths victimized and bullied by the strong neo-Nazi element in their neighborhood at the time; however, their biggest enemy ended up being Two Six that also settled in the same year along 63rd.